Goguryeo–Sui War: Background

 The Sui dynasty united China in AD 589, defeating the Chen dynasty and ending the division of the country that spanned almost 300 years.
 After the unification of China, Sui asserted its position as an overlord of neighbouring countries.
 However, in Goguryeo, one of the Three Kingdoms of Korea, king Pyeongwon and his successor, Yeongyang, insisted on maintaining an equal relationship with the Sui dynasty.

 Emperor Wen of Sui was displeased with the challenge from Goguryeo, which continued small scale raiding into Sui's northern border.
-Wen sent diplomatic papers in 596 after Sui envoys spotted Goguryeo diplomats in the yurt of the Eastern Turkish Khanate and demanded the Goguryeo to cancel any military alliance with the Turks, stop the annual raiding of Sui border regions, and acknowledge Sui as their overlord.
+Wen sent diplomatic papers in 596 after Sui envoys spotted Goguryeo diplomats in the yurt of the Eastern Turkic Khaganate and demanded the Goguryeo to cancel any military alliance with the Turks, stop the annual raiding of Sui border regions, and acknowledge Sui as their overlord.
 After receiving the message, Yeongyang launched a joint pre-emptive invasion with the Malgal against the Chinese along the border in present-day Hebei province in 597.

 Course of the war

 First invasion in 598

 Emperor Wen ordered his fifth and youngest son, Yang Liang (assisted by the co-prime minister Gao Jiong), and Admiral Zhou Luohou (周羅睺), to invade and conquer Goguryeo with an army and navy totaling 300,000, mostly composed of horse archers.

 Yang Liang's army faced the early rainy season when it reached Goguryeo.
 The unseasonably heavy rain made the army's progress almost impossible and hampered the transport of provisions.
 Constant attacks by Goguryeo forces and illness inflicted heavy casualties.
 Coming to the conclusion that the army could not achieve the objective on its own, Yang decided to combine with Zhou's naval fleet and proceed.

 Zhou's navy also came across their own challenges, contending with rough seas, losing many ships despite staying close to the coastline.
-Whenever they anchored, Goguryeo detachments were present to attack the Sui sailors, and Sui fleet suffered a devastating loss.
+Whenever they anchored, Goguryeo detachments were present to attack the Sui sailors, and the Sui fleet suffered devastating losses.

 Second invasion in 612

 Preparations

-Emperor Yang of Sui, when he won the throne in 604, built the Grand Canal connecting the north and south of China.
-The south, economic base of China, and the north, political base of China, were connected by the canal, allowing transportation of troops for the massive military campaign.
+Emperor Yang of Sui built the Grand Canal after rising to the throne in 604.
+The south, the economic base of China, and the north, the political base of China, were connected by the canal, allowing transportation of troops for the massive military campaign.

 After the construction of the canal, Emperor Yang ordered the enlisting of soldiers in 611.
 He instructed them to gather in present-day Beijing.
-The force gathered by year's end was one of the greatest in civilization according to the Book of Sui, which states that 1,133,800 troops were mobilized and that the support troops multiple times that number.
-The army began to depart in early 612, and its size made it take 40 days for all of it to depart.
+The force gathered by year's end was one of the greatest in civilization, according to the Book of Sui, which states that 1,133,800 troops were mobilized.
+The army began to depart in early 612, and its size made it take 40 days for all soldiers to depart.
 The long line of soldiers stretched for about 300 km.
-The strength and losses may have been inflated by Tang dynasty historians.
+The strength and losses of the army may have been exaggerated by Tang dynasty historians.